| William Tylee Ranney |

 LOCAL ENCOUNTER: D4 Dryads in their Wood Golems.

-There's 28 Voormi in the tribe, led by five elders blessed by the snakes with undeath (OSE as Ghast).
-These leaders carry "Pain Rifles" - laser weapons that deal damage as +2 Muskets, but don't have to reload and paralyse their targets instead of killing them.
-The tribe also has five Snigers (CC2), fearsome chimeras created by the Serpentmen as warmounts.
+There's 28 Voormi in the tribe, led by four elders blessed by the snakes with undeath (OSE as Ghast).
+The Empire also armed the apemen with half-a-dozen "Pain Rifles", laser weapons that deal damage as +2 Muskets but don't reload and paralyse targets instead of killing them.
+The tribe also has five Snigers (CC2), fearsome chimeras bred as warmounts.

-Littered among the apemen's hovels and dank caves is: 22,170 GP, +1 Lumberjack Axe (double damage to wood, fells tree in one strike), Helm of Telepathy and a Staff of Unquiet Rest (casts Animate Dead 1/day).
-The magic items constantly change ownership as the Voormi trade them for food or sex.
+Littered among the apemen's hovels and dank caves is: 22,170 GP, +2 Axe of the Lumberjack (triple damage to wood, fells tree in one strike), Helm of Mind-Reading and a Staff of Cloudkill (7 charges).
+The magic items frequently change owners as the Voormi trade them for food or sex.

 No comments: